jrivas-cyber/jrivas-cyber/README.md

 ## PCI Compliance

-- Building a PCI program from scratch
+- Build a PCI program from scratch
-- How to keep track of roles & responsibilities
+- How to manage roles & responsibilities
-- Create your own network & dataflow diagram
+- Developing robust scoping exercises
 - PCI training for employees

 ## Vulnerability Management